cartesi/cli/.changeset/polite-boxes-design.md

 "@cartesi/cli": patch
 ---

-migrati away from oclif to commander
+migrate away from oclif to commander